rit-construct-makerspace/access-control-documentation/Hardware/Compatible Hardware.md

 # Compatible Hardware

 Below are some projects that work with ACS, but are not necessarily part of Access Control.
+These are to show examples of the versatility of ACS in larger systems.